$L$-function for $\mathrm{Sp}(4)\times\mathrm{GL}(2)$ via a non-unique model: Abstract

 \section{Abstract}

 In this paper we prove a conjecture of Ginzburg and Soudry on an integral representation for the $L$-function $L^S(s, \pi\times \tau)$ attached to a pair $(\pi, \tau)$ of irreducible automorphic cuspidal representations of $\mathrm{Sp}_4({\mathbb A})$ and $\mathrm{GL}_2({\mathbb A})$, which is derived from the generalized doubling method of Cai, Friedberg, Ginzburg and Kaplan.
 We show that the integral unfolds to a non-unique model and analyze it using the New Way method of Piatetski-Shapiro and Rallis.
-As applications, we determine the poles of $L^S(s, \pi\times \tau)$ and relate the existence of the poles to the non-vanishing of certain period integrals.
-Moreover, for certain family of cuspidal representations $\tau$ of $\mathrm{GL}_2({\mathbb A})$, we prove that $L^S(s, \pi\times \tau)$ is holomorphic.
+Two applications are given.
+First, we relate the existence of the poles of $L^S(s,\pi\times\tau)$ to the non-vanishing of certain period integrals.
+Second, for certain family of cuspidal representations, we prove that $L^S(s, \pi\times \tau)$ is holomorphic.